cmdaniel05-1/ReSearch/Documents/ProjectGroupReport_2.md

 ----
 ## 3. Product Backlog refinement

- * Have you made any changes to your `product backlog` after `Iteration-2`?
-If so, please explain the changes here.

 We implemented accepting/rejecting references and database tests as part of iteration 2 instead of iteration 3.
 We also added accepting/rejecting applications and withdrawing pending applications.

 ----
 ## 4. Iteration 3 - Sprint Backlog

-Include a draft of your `Iteration-3 sprint backlog`.
- * List the user stories you plan to complete in `Iteration-3`.
-Make sure to break down the larger user stories into smaller size stories.
-Mention the team member(s) who will work on each user story.
- * Make sure to update the "issues" on your GitHub repo accordingly.

 As a faculty member or student, I want to login with either my WPI email or using Single Sign-On - April, Ian Our application needs selenium tests for five functionalities not including registration and login - Sarah